Master of Financial Management

 Courses will draw on academic research to provide students with historically and culturally grounded knowledge in accounting and financial management.
 Students will engage with academics researching financial management and related subjects, and will also have the opportunity to undertake applied research.

-Candidates must have a bachelor's degree with at least a B grade average in 300-level courses, or equivalent, and been approved as a candidate for the degree by the Dean of Business.
+Students must have a bachelor's degree with at least a B Grade Point Average in 300-level courses, or equivalent, and been approved by the Dean of Business.

 For the full entry requirements see the Regulations for the Master of Financial Management or use the admission requirements checker.